labai/deci/README.md

-# deci

-## deci.kt
-[deci.kt](../../tree/main/deci) - decimal class for Kotlin without tricks
+# Deci – a decimal class for Kotlin without tricks

+Working with decimals in Java is unpleasant.
+The `float` and `double` classes can be used, but they rely on floating-point arithmetic and are not recommended when fixed-point precision is required (e.g., in financial calculations).
+For such cases, the `BigDecimal` class is typically used.

+Unfortunately, code written with `BigDecimal` is often verbose and difficult to read.
+In addition, `BigDecimal` has several pitfalls (e.g., `equals` behavior, loss of scale during division).

+*Kotlin* provides operators (`-`, `+`, `*`, `/`), which should improve readability.
+However, some problems inherited from `BigDecimal` still remain.
+For example:
+- Division (`div`) uses the original scale and applies `HALF_EVEN` rounding, which is not suitable in most situations.
+As a result, the division operator (`/`) often cannot be used directly in formulas.
+- Equality checks take scale into account, so `2.0 != 2.00`.
+Therefore, `compareTo` must be used instead of `==`.

+To address these issues, the *Deci* class can be used.
+The idea is to create a simple `BigDecimal` wrapper that behaves slightly differently:
+- Uses `HALF_UP` rounding
+- Produces division results with a high scale
+- Provides additional math operators with `BigDecimal`, `Int`, and `Long`
+- Equality (`==`) ignores scale

+Additional functions:
+- `round` – rounds a number to the specified number of decimal places and returns a `Deci`
+- `eq` – compares numbers of various types (including `null`)
+- `BigDecimal`, `Int`, and `Long` have `.deci` extension functions to convert values to *Deci*

-### Math in code
+## Math in code

-With _Deci_ you can use operators, it makes formulas easy readable to compare with method calls for _BigDecimal_
+With _Deci_, you can use operators, making formulas easier to read compared to method calls with _BigDecimal_.

 ```kotlin
 val result = (price * quantity - fee) * 100 / (price * quantity) round 2
 ```

-### BigDecimal vs Deci examples
+## BigDecimal vs Deci examples

-#### 1. Equals
+### 1. Equals

-You would expect numbers are equal independently on decimal zeros.
+You would expect numbers to be equal regardless of trailing decimal zeros.
-It is not true with _BigDecimal_:
+This is not true for _BigDecimal_:

 ```kotlin
 println(BigDecimal("1.0") == BigDecimal("1"))
 ```
 > false

-You need to use the `compareTo` instead of the `equals` for _BigDecimal_.
+With _BigDecimal_, you must use `compareTo` instead of `equals`.
-With _Deci_ it is correct:
+With _Deci_, the behavior is as expected:

 ```kotlin
 println(Deci("1.0") == Deci("1"))
 ```
 > true

-#### 2. Dividing
+### 2. Dividing

-_BigDecimal_ keeps the scale of the first argument when dividing
+_BigDecimal_ keeps the scale of the first operand when dividing:

 ```kotlin
    println(BigDecimal("5") / BigDecimal("2"))
 ```
 > 2

-_Deci_ use high scale - up to 20 decimals for precision or scale which is enough for most real world cases.
+_Deci_ uses a high scale (up to 20 decimal places), which is sufficient for most real-world cases.

 ```kotlin
    println(5.deci / 2.deci)